CSCfi/csc-user-guide/docs/apps/lammps.md

 ## Available

--   Puhti: Instructions and Makefile available for building in `/appl/soft/chem/lammps/`
+-   Puhti-rhel7: Instructions and Makefile available for building in `/appl/soft/chem/lammps/`
 -   Mahti: Instructions and Makefile available for building in `/appl/soft/chem/lammps/`

 ## License